Spy Kids (film): Marketing

 In March 2001, Spy Kids screened for exhibitors at the ShoWest in Las Vegas.

-Spy Kids was the first film to be promoted as a part of a two-year deal between Miramax and Pop Secret signed in June 2001.
+Spy Kids was the first film to be promoted as a part of a two-year deal between Miramax Films and Pop Secret signed in June 2001.
 Formalized thanks to the successes of Spy Kids and Bridget Jones's Diary (2001), the deal stated annually, and for five films, Pop Secret popcorn would be present at theater screenings and as tie-ins for video releases.
 For Spy Kids, Pop Secret popcorn was in theaters for the August re-release, while on home video Pop Secret Special Editions were issued that came with collectibles and tickets to win prizes.
 Target also offered purchasers of Spy Kids copies free Pop Secret popcorn.

-Former promotion executive vice president at Miramax, Lori Sale, admitted the McDonalds tie-ins for the first three Spy Kids were the three best of the company.
+Former promotion executive vice president at Miramax Films, Lori Sale, admitted the McDonalds tie-ins for the first three Spy Kids were the three best of the company.

 Extended version

-A special edition with a deleted scene was released to theaters on August 8, 2001.
+A special edition with a deleted scene was released in theaters on August 8, 2001.
 It was also supposedly released in specially marked Kellogg's boxes for a limited time in Canada, alongside three other movies.
 There were plans to release the special edition to DVD but it never materialized, despite the fact that a director's commentary and interviews were already recorded for it.
 However, that version is available on the film's Blu-ray re-release, which was released on August 2, 2011 for both the series' tenth anniversary and to coincide with the fourth film.
+The commentary and the rest of the deleted scenes, however, were not included.

 Reception

 Box office

 Spy Kids opened theatrically in 3,104 venues on March 30, 2001, earning $26.5 million in its first weekend and ranking first in the North American box office.
-It held the number one spot for three weeks before being toppled by the second weekend earnings of Bridget Jones's Diary, which was also released by Miramax.
+It held the number one spot for three weeks before being toppled by the second weekend earnings of Bridget Jones's Diary, which was also released by Miramax Films.
 The film ultimately grossed $112.7 million in the United States and Canada, and $35.2 million internationally for a worldwide total of $147.9 million.